 First, we are conducting international fieldwork with the political consultants and computer experts who are commissioned to make bots.
 Second, we are building an original database of political incidents involving bots.
 Finally, we are using this knowledge to make better tools for detecting political bots when they appear.
 We engage in “real-time” social and information science, actively disseminating our findings to journalists, industry, and foreign policy experts.
 By developing a network of experts in political bot detection and compiling original data sets, our project helps researchers develop a better understanding of how bots are manipulating social networks while advancing the conversation in the social sciences, computer sciences, and industry about the size of the problem and possible solutions.

 You are welcome to explore this website for our latest research findings, current activities, and impact.

 Social media can have an impressive impact on civic engagement and political discourse, yet increasingly we find political actors using digital media and automated scripts for social control.
 Computational propaganda—through bots, botnets, and algorithms—has become one of the most concerning impacts of technological innovation.

-In this new, three-year programme, researchers from the Oxford Internet Institute and the Reuters Institute for the Study of Journalism will examine the interplay between systematic misinformation campaigns, news coverage, and increasingly important social media platforms for public understanding of science and technological innovation.
+In this three-year programme, researchers from the Oxford Internet Institute and the Reuters Institute for the Study of Journalism will examine the interplay between systematic misinformation campaigns, news coverage, and increasingly important social media platforms for public understanding of science and technological innovation.

 Political bots are manipulating public opinion over major social networking applications.
 This project enables a new team of social and information scientists to investigate the impact of automated scripts, commonly called bots, on social media.
-The PIs will study both the bot scripts and the people making such bots, and then work with computer scientists to improve the way we catch and stop such bots.
+The PIs will study both the bot scripts and the people making such bots, and then work with computer scientists to improve the ways we catch and stop such bots.